557 attributed reviews in the last 3 years

 You may have a different opinion of what constitutes an important event!

-In the VBE set a reference to the Microsoft ActiveX Data Objects 6.1 Library.
+In your VBA code set a reference to the Microsoft ActiveX Data Objects 6.1 Library.

 Create a subroutine and declare a variable which can hold a reference to a new Connection object.
 Set the ConnectionString property to point to the database in the folder shown above: